tsarpaul/FBUnpinner/README.md

 - com.facebook.katana (Facebook for Android)
 - com.facebook.orca (Messenger)
 - com.facebook.lasso (Lasso)
+- com.instagram.android (Instagram for Android)

 ### How-to
 ##### [REQUIRES ROOT]

+* Note: for Instagram replace lib-xzs/libcoldstart.so with lib-zstd/libliger.so

 1. Make sure you have run the desired Facebook application atleast once - what happens is that the cert pinning library (libcoldstart.so) is unpacked from an archive embedded in the APK.